HallaSurvivor/Blog/_posts/2022-06-21-model-categories.md

 (if we can define it at all...) the category of $\infty$-categories[^16] is extremely similar to the category of categories.
-Then, since every model category presents an $\infty$-category, we'll be able to use this machinery to solve our problems with model categories!
+Then, since every model category presents an $\infty$-category, we'll be able to use this machinery to solve our formal problems with model categories!

 How exactly does this work?
 You'll have to read more in [part 2][4]!